CodeYourFuture/syllabus-archive/new-node/week-1/lesson.md

 # Step 5 - Routing

 At the moment our server only does one thing.
-When it receives a request from the `/` endpoint, it sends back the same response: "Yay Node Girls!".
+When it receives a request from the `/` endpoint, it sends back the same response: "Yay Node!".

-> Try typing http://localhost:3000/nodegirls and see what happens.
+> Try typing http://localhost:3000/node and see what happens.

 However by making use of endpoints, we can make the server send different responses for different requests.
 This concept is called **routing**.

-### What is an endpoint?
+## What is an endpoint?

 An endpoint is the part of the URL which comes after `/`.
 For example:
 `/chocolate` is the "chocolate" endpoint.
 It's the URL to which you send a request.

-### What is URL?
+## What is URL?

 ![alt text](../assets/http1-url-structure.png)